A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1994) Bruce C. Berndt , \emph{Ramanujan's Notebooks, Part IV}, Springer-Verlag New York, 10--20.
-MR1261634. { Cited in \textsc{Berndt and Bhargava 1993} , \textsc{Berndt, Choi, and Kang 1999} , \textsc{Xi and Qi 2013} , and \textsc{Weisstein n.d.} } The publisher's blurb about this book states: ``This is the first of two volumes devoted to proving the results found in the unorganized portions of [Ramanujan's] second notebook and in the third notebook."
+The publisher's blurb about this book states: ``This is the first of two volumes devoted to proving the results found in the unorganized portions of [Ramanujan's] second notebook and in the third notebook."
 Entries 4 and 5 involve continued square roots.
-Entry 4 is a portion of the problem proposal \textsc{Ramanujan 1914}, which is solved by finding six nontrivial zeroes of a polynomial of degree 8; pages 11--17 of this book are devoted to rigorously calculating these zeroes.
+Entry 4 is a portion of the problem proposal \hyperref[Ram1914]{\textsc{Ramanujan 1914}}, which is solved by finding six nontrivial zeroes of a polynomial of degree 8; pages 11--17 of this book are devoted to rigorously calculating these zeroes.
 Entry 5 exhibits continued square roots that converge to these zeroes.
 The following two pages make use of two computer algebra packages to obtain closed form expressions.